taco-tues-on-a-fri/Random-Username-Generator/README.md

 Random Username Generator
 ========
+v.3.0 June 2021

-Feb 2019
+v.2.0 Feb 2019

 ------------------

-## Version 2.0 of a project which generates a random username using vanilla JavaScript and a bootstrap front-end.
+## Version 3.0 of a project which generates a random username using vanilla JavaScript and tailwind.css .

 Link to [live application](https://taco-tues-on-a-fri.github.io/random-username-generator/)

 ### Overview:
-Creates random two+ string phrases by pulling from a dataset cleaned words.
+Creates random two/three word phrases from a curated dataset.

 ### State of project: